telosnetwork/tips/BPMinReq.md

 The specifications stated herein are subject to revision, as well as when the network will move from stage to stage - as determined by a vote of  ⅔ + 1 of the current Block Producers at the time of the proposed revisions.

-Regardless of their level of participation, to participate in the TBN at any phase - Block Producers candidates are required to provide, and abide by the following:
+Regardless of their level of participation, to participate in the TBN at any phase - Block Producer candidates are required to provide, and abide by the following:

 ### A. Disclosures: